josehoras/josehoras.github.io/_posts/2020-02-05-pytorch-is-great.md

         self.lstm = nn.LSTM(self.vocab_size, hidden_size, n_layers, batch_first=False)
         self.linear = nn.Linear(hidden_size, vocab, bias=True)

-    def forward(self, input, h0=None, c0=None):
+    def forward(self, input, states_0=None):
-        if h0==None or c0==None:
-            output, (hn, cn) = self.lstm(input)
-        else:
-            output, (hn, cn) = self.lstm(input, (h0, c0))
+        output, (hn, cn) = self.lstm(input, states_0)
         scores = self.linear(output)
-        return scores, hn, cn
+        return scores, (hn, cn)
 ```

 Our model has just two layers, a recurrent LSTM and a Linear (feed forward) layer that takes the results of the LSTM and output scores for each step.

 The forward function just applies these two layers, and returns the scores for each character as well as the final hidden and cell states.
-There is a little of logic though, depending on the inputs given.
-If no hidden and cell states are given, the PyTorch LSTM layer initializes them to zero and goes on from there.
-This is fine the first time we call the function, but later we want to pass the final state values to the next train loop.
-This will be more important when we sample a text with the current weights to see how the network is doing.

 The model is an object that we will declare below